InternLM/lmdeploy/docs/en/serving/restful_api.md

 pip install -U openaoe
 openaoe -f /path/to/your/config-template.yaml
 ```
-Please refer to the [guidance](https://github.com/InternLM/OpenAOE/blob/main/docs/tech-report/config-template.md) for more configuration information.
+Please refer to the [guidance](https://github.com/InternLM/OpenAOE/blob/main/docs/tech-report/model_serving_by_lmdeploy/model_serving_by_lmdeploy.md) for more deploy information.

 ### FAQ